HomeDirectoriesFree vs Paid Directory Listings: Which Works Better

 Mobile Visibility ScoreMediumHigh

 Success Story: A boutique wedding photography business upgraded from free to paid listings in three wedding-specific directories.
-Their listing views increased by 580% within two months, leading to a 320% increase in inquiry volume during their traditionally slow season.
+Their listing views rose by 580% within two months, leading to a 320% increase in inquiry volume during their traditionally slow season.

 • Check for inconsistencies in business information (NAP data)